 If you are using the punts after a period of rain, keep in mind that they are likely to contain water!
 There is bailing equipment within the Kayak House (big blue dustpan or smaller orange scoop).
 If you wish to bail effectively, sit/squat/kneel on the flat end of the punt - this will weigh down the boat causing water from the other sections of the punt to travel towards you so you can bail the entire punt from the flat end.
 Please do not take the bailer with you on the river.

 What if I am late?

 Always try to keep to the allotted time.
 Late-comers risk suspension from the Punt Club.
 This is particularly important in the evening, never arrive back after dark.
-In case you are more than 15min late, please make sure to call and inform the Porters’ Lodge at 01223 335660.
+In case you are more than 15min late, for example if you are stuck with heavy wind, please make sure to call and inform the Porters’ Lodge at 01223 335660.

 What to do before returning the keys?

 Make sure the punts are properly locked.
-Keep the punts tidy and take any rubbish with you.
-Return all equipment to where you got it from.
-If something gets damaged or lost during an outing, report it to the Porter on duty AND the Admiral of the Punts as soon as possible.
+Keep the punts tidy and please take any rubbish with you.
+Return all equipment to where you got it from, following the signs in the Kayak House.
+If something gets damaged or lost during an outing, report it to the Porter on duty and the Admiral of the Punts as soon as possible.
 This allows people with later reservations to be notified if there is a problem and will save you a lot of trouble.

 How to steer a punt?

 We have a complete guide on the topic, but then the best way of learning is probably by experiencing it!
 The club runs free punting lessons throughout Freshers’ Fortnight at the start of the academic year and these are the best opportunity to learn the basics of punting on the Cam.

 Punt Captains may also be happy to offer lessons at other times of the year, so please contact the Admiral of the Punts if you are interested.